awilli1186/wee-website/content/start/markup/meta.md

 name: Meta
 ---

 It's best to serve the meta charset and http-equiv values through HTTP headers.
 There are commented lines in the sample [.htaccess](/start/structure#htaccess) file for that purpose.
-If uncommented you should remove the two tags from your HTML.
+If uncommented, you should remove the two tags from your HTML.

 ```html
 <meta charset="utf-8">